AntigoniKlimi/Customer-Service-AI-Chatbot/README.md

    - If an **unrecognized query** is detected, the chatbot provides a **helpful fallback response**.
 - **API Failures:**
    - If the OpenWeather API **fails**, the chatbot returns a **default response** instead.

+## **Future Improvements**
+-Expand support for more languages beyond English & Greek.
+-Implement more APIs for tracking orders in real-time.
+-Add voice integration for a more interactive experience.

+## Authors
+## Antigoni Klimi – M.Sc.
+Student in Language Technology
+## GitHub: AntigoniKlimi